Consider the optimal control problem of minimizing the functional

 Solving the optimal control problem (1)-(2), we define the Hamiltonian function

-where and satisfy the adjoint equations
+and satisfy the adjoint equations

 (8)